HarryisCoder/Mobius/README.md

 ### Distraction Detection
 This can calculate the relative head rotation versus the fixed x-axis, y-axis and z-axis.
 By comparing the head pose with standard head direction, we can analyze some behaviors like texting or talking to the person next to your.

+## Explaination on other files
+The "face recognition folder" contains some related functions for face recognition.
+The 'alarm.wav' is the sound file for warning user's bad driving behavior.

 ## Authors